-In this article we’ll cover how to prepare for a golf tournament.
-We’ll include some top tips to help you optimise your performance and hopefully win your up-coming event!
-I’ve gone pretty in-depth, so apologies if you’re reading this the night before, but below is a step-by-step guide for mastering golf tournament prep – I hope it serves you well.
+In this article, we’ll explain how to prepare for a golf tournament.
+We cover the exact approach I take with the elite players and outline some top tips to help you optimise your performance – I hope it serves you well.

 Table of Contents

 - 1 Course strategy & the grand plan

 - 3 On the day & in-play decision making

 - 4 How to play well during the golf tournament